 3. Time is on your side

-If a property is still on the market as winter approaches, sellers may be more motivated to enter negotiations.
-This potentially puts buyers in a stronger bargaining position.
+When looking through listings, be sure to pay attention to the total number of days each home has been on the market, aka the “cumulative days on market.”
+If a property has been lingering on the market for several months, sellers may be more motivated to enter negotiations.
+This puts buyers in a stronger bargaining position.

 4. Motivated sellers

-While the winter season may bring less competition and potentially better deals, rental property investors can take advantage of modern solutions that offer access to affordable, cash-flowing rental properties—no matter the season.
+While November and December may bring less competition and potentially better deals, today’s rental property investors can access affordable, cash-flowing rental properties—no matter the season.

-Even if you get swept up in the holiday hubbub and don’t get around to real estate investing this winter, don’t let the FOMO sink in: At Roofstock, we make any time of year a great time to buy rental property.
+So even if you get swept up in new year to-do lists (yes, we hear that gym membership calling too) and don’t get around to real estate investing this winter, don’t let FOMO sink in: At Roofstock, we make any time of year a great time to buy rental property.